vishvAsa/kAvyam/laxyam/padyam/shrIvaiShNava-kRtam/venkaTanAthaH/stotram/nyAsa-tilakam/sarva-prastutiH.md

 **Commentary**

-This slOkam focuses on additional aspects of the conduct of an ideal Prapannan in the Post-Prapatthi period.
+This shloka focuses on additional aspects of the conduct of an ideal Prapannan in the Post-Prapatthi period.
 They abandon sinful deeds and also Kaamya KarmAs \(thyaktha upAya vyapAyan\); if they end up engaging in such acts, they become remorseful and ashamed \(tath ubhaya karaNE sathrapAn saanuthApAn\).
 The acquiring of sins and the engagement in Kaamya karmas trouble them and drive them to perform PrAyascchittha Prapatthi at Your sacred feet and get cleansed of those sins \(bhUya: api tvat prapattyA praSamita kalushAn bhavati\).
 They follow scrupulously all of Your commands intended for the well being of all and become distinguished for the strict observance of VarNAsrama dharmams.
 They are blessed because they do not look at any one other than You and do not seek any phala except MOksham \(tvat nidESa preeti prApta sva-VarNAsrama subha caritAn\).
 These dhanyAs are so special to You that You take exclusive care of them.
 You rush to the rescue of these dhanyAs, who know of no refuge except You.
 These dhanyAs live an exemplary, single minded devoted life performing AarAdhanam to You and You alone as Your SEsha bhUthAs.
 They have not even a remote connection to the anya dEvathAs and consider any such involvement as a stain in their post-Prapatthi life.
 It is no wonder that You are moved and take such good care of them.

 </details>